maddiedew/learnvia-interview-task/README.md

   generate a new problem without refreshing.
 - Accepts answers as integers, fractions, or decimals.
 - Clear success/error feedback after submitting.
-- A collapsible, step-by-step explanation shown after each submission, whether the answer was correct or incorrect.
+- A collapsible, step-by-step explanation is shown after each submission, whether the answer was correct or incorrect.

 ## File overview